-Performing Organization: 0 Total Project Cost: 5 Bays Plan, 2nd Ed.
-Actions: 1

-Coastal Bend Bays & Estuaries Program \$142,769 HLR 1.2, D 1.1, D 1.2
+Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
+Actions: Coastal Bend Bays & Estuaries Program \$142,769 HLR 1.2, D 1.1, D 1.2

 The U.S. Army Corps of Engineers (USACE) is proposing beneficial placement of dredged material from the Corpus Christi Ship Channel Deepening and Widening Project within Nueces Bay and the Nueces Delta Preserve.
-New work dredged material would be hydraulically pumped overland to the identified areas and strategically placed in marsh areas that have subsided to become open water in an effort to raise the substrate elevation sufficiently to allow and encourage the reestablishment of the marsh vegetation.
+New work dredged material would be hydraulically pumped overland to the identified areas and strategically placed in marsh areas that have subsided to become open water to raise the substrate elevation sufficiently to allow and encourage the reestablishment of the marsh vegetation.
 Material would also be beneficially used as sacrificial erosion protection on either side of the 3,600-foot breakwater structures being constructed by CBBEP near the Nueces Delta shoreline.
 The project would include the proposed construction by the USACE of 2,000 additional feet of breakwater to extend the CBBEP project and provide additional protection with beneficially used sacrificial material.

 CBBEP has been coordinating with the USACE and other agencies to ensure that the project will meet the goals of (1) restoring marsh habitat that has been lost due to ongoing wind and wave erosion along the bay shoreline and (2) restoring marsh that has been lost within the Nueces Delta marsh complex due to subsidence, reductions in sediment supply, and breaching of the shoreline.
 USACE is hopeful to begin the dredge placement project during the winter of 2023/2024.
-Funds will be utilized by CBBEP to work with a contractor on the pre-and post-monitoring of the dredge placement project, as well as the development of an adaptive management plan that would assist CBBEP in their long-term management efforts associated with the project (e.g., placement of maintenance material, vegetation planting, invasive species control).
-It is anticipated that monitoring will involve both (1) elevation monitoring (i.e., pre-construction elevation survey; geotech; settlement plates; site monitoring during material placement; post-construction elevation survey) and (2) vegetation monitoring (i.e., post-construction survey) and (2) vegetation monitoring (i.e., post-con
+Funds will be utilized by CBBEP to work with a contractor on the preand post-monitoring of the dredge placement project, as well as the development of an adaptive management plan that would assist CBBEP in their long-term management efforts associated with the project (e.g., placement of maintenance material, vegetation planting, invasive species control).
+It is anticipated that monitoring will involve both (1) elevation monitoring (e.g., pre-construction elevation survey; geotech; settlement plates; site monitoring during material placement; post-construction elevation survey) and (2) vegetation monitoring (e.g., post-construction species composition and percent cover in 1-m plots, as well as height of dominant species).

-Deliverables for this project will include pre/post construction elevation survey, installation and monitoring of settlement plates, site monitoring during material placement, post-construction species composition and percent cover, as well as height of dominant species.
+Deliverables for this project will include pre/post construction elevation surveys, installation and monitoring of settlement plates, site monitoring during material placement, post-construction species composition and percent cover, as well as height of dominant species.
 Deliverables also include a QAPP, semi-annual progress reports, adaptive management plan, draft final report, and final report.